moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## FETCH_CANCEL {#message-fetch-cancel}

-A subscriber issues a `FETCH_CANCEL` message to a publisher indicating it is no longer interested in receiving Objects for the fetch specified by 'Fetch ID'.
+A subscriber issues a `FETCH_CANCEL` message to a publisher indicating it is no longer interested in receiving Objects for the fetch specified by 'Subscribe ID'.
 The publisher SHOULD close the unidirectional stream as soon as possible.

 The format of `FETCH_CANCEL` is as follows: